redianmarku/ig-comment-bot-account-rotation/README.md

 4. Open tags.txt and put your tags list and comments.txt to put your comments list.
 5. Run the bot using this command ```python run.py```

-This bot is builded in the youtube series of *TopNotch Programmer* so if you want to learn more about just go to the channel and follow videos.
+This bot is built in the youtube series of *TopNotch Programmer* so if you want to learn more about just go to the channel and follow videos.

 ## Donate Here: PayPal --> https://paypal.me/redidev.